 Otorhinolaryngology.
-Hard to spell indeed but you probably know what this is about.
+Hard to spell but you probably know what this is about.
 Otorhinolaryngology (the study of ENT: Ears, Nose and Throat) is one of the most in-demand medical specializations in the world.
 ENT medical treatment is particularly important in children, as common pediatric ENT problems such as hearing difficulties can greatly impact on a child’s ability to learn in school.
-We asked ENT Doctor David Ho to explain Otorhinolaryngology to us in more detail.
+We asked ENT Doctor in Hong Kong David Ho 何志謙醫生 to explain Otorhinolaryngology to us in more detail.

 What is Otorhinolaryngology?
 What are the specific areas that an ENT specialist will cover?